codewarrior2000/MapToList2/README.md

 **The MapToListConverter contains:**

-1.code to convert all the keys of a Map to a Set
+1. code to convert all the keys of a Map to a Set

-2.code to convert Map values to a List
+2. code to convert Map values to a List

 3. code using streams (introduced in Java 8), along with some utility classes like Collectors to convert a stream of Map entries to List.